mufflyt/MIGS/README.md

 Where is the water?
 Downloaded the National Hydrography file from USGS.  https://www.sciencebase.gov/catalog/item/5ea068ae82cefae35a12a120, http://prd-tnm.s3-website-us-west-2.amazonaws.com/?prefix=StagedProducts/Hydrography/NHD/State/Shape/

-**clip_to_water.R** - This file downloads all the water in each state and then makes one US layer.
+**clip_to_water.R** - Able to scale to the entire USA.
+This file downloads all the water in each state and then makes one US layer.
 The file is outputed as an sf object called 'nhd-water.shp'.
 These files are real THICC bois so I downloaded them to the external hard drive by changing the download settings in Chrome.
 Sweet code block from the www.hrecht.com code to unzip a ton of files at once.  hrecht is a baller and a shot caller:
 ```r
 # Turn fips into names for file downloading
 nhd_directory <- "/Volumes/Video Projects Muffly 1/Workforce/Hydrology/"